Adaptive truncation of infinite sums: applications to Statistics: Tests

 \section{Tests}

 In this section we provide a discussion on a range of examples where the correct answer is known in closed-form and thus the accuracy of approximation methods can be assessed more precisely.

-\paragraph{Design:} for each example below we approximate the desired sum using Batches, Error-bounding, Threshold, fixed cap $K=1000$ and a fixed cap $M = 500, 000$ iterations, which will serve as proxy of the best one can realistically do on a modern computer with double precision.
+\paragraph{Design:} for each example below we approximate the desired sum using Error-bounding, Threshold, fixed cap $K=1000$ and a fixed cap $M = 500, 000$ iterations, which will serve as proxy of the best one can realistically do on a modern computer with double precision and high precision.
 Let $S$ be the sum of interest and $\hat{S}$ be the approximation (truncated) sum.
 We compute the approximation error in real space robustly as